optimumweb/wpboilerplate/README.md

 ## Installation

-Install wpboilerplate under the *wp-content/themes* directory like you would with any theme.
+Install wpboilerplate under the *wp-content/themes* directory like you would with any WordPress theme.

     git clone git://github.com/optimumweb/wpboilerplate.git